Kijimuna: About

 in Okinawa is named after them.
-Another name for the kijimuna is "bungaya," which means roughly "Large-Headed."
+Another name for the kijimuna is "bunagaya," which means roughly "Large-Headed."
 The Kijimuna are known to be very mischievous, playing pranks and tricking humans.
 One of their best-known tricks is to lie upon a person's chest, making them unable to move or breathe.
 This is known as "kanashibari."
 Even though the Kijimuna are tricksters, they have been known to make friends with humans.
 However, these relationships often go sour.
 A kijimuna may offer to carry a human on its back as it leaps through the mountains and over the seas.
 The kijimuna dislike people passing gas on their backs, however, and will immediately throw the human off, no matter where they were at the moment.
 The kijimuna also hate octopuses.

 Stories

 The kijimuna are a common subject in Okinawan folk tales.
 Many of their stories begin with the kijimuna becoming a human's friend and then ending with the relationship going bad.
 One story tells of a kijimuna's friend burning down his tree, so the kijimuna fled to the mountains.